nus-cs2103-AY2122S1/tp/docs/team/marcustxk.md

   * Developer Guide:
     * Added target user profiles for gitGud.
     * Added user story `list` feature.
-    * Updated the logic component section of the Developer Guide to follow gitGud.
+    * Updated the logic component section of the Developer Guide to follow gitGud's implementation.
     * Added implementation section of `friend --schedule` feature.
-    * Added missing/Updated existing use cases for all implemented features to be consistent.
+    * Added use cases for all existing features Updated existing use cases for all implemented features to be consistent

 * **Contributions to team-based tasks**:
   * Refactored the parser to support new syntax of commands for games and friends each having their own CRUD commands using the flag system.
-  * Updated application name and logo to gitGud's.
+  * Updated gitGud application name and logo.
   * Updated `Ui.png` and README.md for initial project setup (`v1.1`).
   * Created and managed milestones `v1.3b` and `v1.4`.
   * Added branch protection for `master` branch to support transition to feature branch workflow and prevent accidental pushes to `master` branch.
   * Added Pull Request checks, for at least 1 Approval and for all checks to pass before allowing the PR to be merged, to ensure `master` branch code is always working.